|Session I: June 27–29; June 30–July 5, 2014|

 Robert Eisenstein, viola da gamba.
 Founding member of The Folger Consort, early music ensemble in residence at the Folger Shakespeare Library, Washington, D.C.
 Director of the Five College Early Music Program in Western Massachusetts.
 Lecturer in Music History at the University of Massachusetts.
 Performances with the Newberry Consort, Tanglewood Festival, Cappella Nova, the New York Consort of Viols, the Washington Bach Consort, Hesperus, and the National Symphony.
 BA Antioch College., MM, Sarah Lawrence College.

-Charles Weaver, lute, theorbo, baroque guitar.
+Charles Weaver, lute, theorbo, baroque guitar (Session I).
 Charlie Weaver has performed on early stringed instruments with Early Music New York, Hesperus, Piffaro, Parthenia, Chamber Music Society of Lincoln Center, the Folger Consort, ARTEK, Musica Pacifica, Quicksilver, and Mercury Baroque.
 The New York Times has praised his “agile lute and Baroque guitar accompaniments.”
 He is on the faculty of the New York Continuo Collective, an ensemble of players and singers exploring the poetic and musical antecedents of opera in semester-length workshop productions.
 He has also worked as a vocal coach at the Queens College Baroque Opera Workshop, and the Yale Baroque Opera Program.
 He also maintains an active career as a choral singer and director, specializing in plainchant and Renaissance polyphony.

 Yumiko Matsuoka, jazz specialist.
 Originally from Tokyo, Japan; professor at Berklee College of Music in Boston, teaching ear training.
 Founder of Vox One, a Boston-based a cappella quintet, whose albums Vox One (1993), Out There (1995) and Chameleon (1997) have won multiple awards from the Contemporary A Cappella Society of America (CASA).
 In 2008 she released an anthology album of her arrangements and compositions entitled To Every Thing There Is A Season.
 Published by the University of Northern Colorado Jazz Press.